divyanshuK030598/Autonomous-Car-Object-detection/README.md

     c).
 Anchor box
     d).
 YOLO
 5).
 Python and other deep learning plateforms (tensorflow , keras) are used to code for the same.
+6).
+The above model can be trained on our own images by processing the image int onumpy array.